rsrohan98/Kubernetes/01-Pod/README.md

 Each Pod gets a unique IP hence all conatiners running inside POD share same IP.
 And Ports available are also same. so if 1 container uses por 80 of the host i,e, POD then its not available for other container in that POD.

 * Why was it required to have POD in K8.
-As we know application is run as container so why cant we run directly run contianer on Nodes??
+As we know application runs as container so why cant we run directly run contianer on Nodes??

 **Answer**